Razyapoo/KGBClusteringDocumentation/research_documentation.md

 - [Approaches](#approaches)
 - [References](#references)

+This paper proposes several prototypes (developed by the student or found in other research papers) used to optimize the visualization of knowledge graphs so that they are well organized and easy to understand for ordinary users.
+It is also supposed to compare prototypes and implement at least one of them.

+The paper is organized as follows.
+Section [1](#introduction) contains an introduction.
+Section [2](#motivation) describes the motivation used in our extension.
+Section [3](#approaches) describes different approaches used to simplify large graphs.
+Section [4](#references) contains useful links to the papers and webpages referenced in our paper.

 <h2 id="introduction">1.
 Introduction</h2>

-A knowledge graph, also known as a semantic network, represents a network of real-world entities: objects, events, situations, or concepts, and illustrates the relationship between them.
+A [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph), also known as a semantic network, represents a network of real-world entities: objects, events, situations, or concepts, and illustrates the relationship between them.
 This information is typically stored in a graph database and visualized as a graph structure, giving rise to the term "knowledge graph" [[1]](#references).
-The most common way to represent knowledge graphs is to use the RDF standard.
+The most common way to represent knowledge graphs is to use the [RDF standard](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 However, it can be difficult for non-specialists to study knowledge graphs due to background technicalities.
-To solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” [[2]](#references) proposes the Knowledge Graph Visual browser interactive tool which allows non-specialists to explore knowledge graphs without knowing the underlying technical details.
+To solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” [[2]](#references) proposes the [Knowledge Graph Visual browser](https://try.kgbrowser.opendata.cz/) interactive tool which allows non-specialists to explore knowledge graphs without knowing the underlying technical details.

-This paper is organized as follows.
-Section [2](#motivation) describes the motivation used in our extension.
-Section [3](#approaches) describes different approaches used to simplify large graphs.
-Section [4](#references) contains useful links to the papers and webpages referenced in our paper.

 <h2 id="motivation">2.
 Motivation</h2>

 Often the graphs are quite large, contain too much detail, which slows down and makes them difficult to visualize.
 And as a result, they do not provide easy visual learning and understanding for regular users.

 A good visualization can show (reveal) patterns in the graph that are of value to the user.
 And such visualization can also be used for the presentation purposes.

-This paper proposes several prototypes (developed by the student or found in other research papers) used to optimize the visualization of knowledge graphs so that they are well organized and easy to understand for ordinary users.
-It is also supposed to compare prototypes and implement at least one of them.

 <h2 id="approaches">3.
 Approaches</h2>